kyteidev/Flux-Editor/DESIGN.md

 ## Design Guide

-All values preferably divisible by 4 (use 4pt spacing system)
+All values preferably divisible by 4 (use tailwind spacing system)

 ### Colors
 BG 50: lightest color.
 Used in hover states only